rxdvd/lap2-code-challenge/README.md

 - [x] Visiting the webpage for a post doesn't load the post if not already on webpage
 - [x] Unexpectedly logs "cats" to the console
+- [x] Infinite loop occurs when trying to access non-existent post

 ### API